-1.4 Company Secretary
+Company Secretary

 In compliance with MCCG, the Board is supported by qualified and competent Company Secretary.
 The Company Secretary of the Company is qualified to act as Company Secretary under Section 235 of the Companies Act, 2016 ("the Act").
-The Company Secretary provides the required support to the Board in carrying out its duties and stewardship role, providing the necessary advisory role with regard to the Company's Constitution, Board's policies and procedures as well as compliance with all The Board acknowledges the call by the Government and MCCG for boards to comprise at least 30% woman on board.
-The Board does not have specific policy on diversity policy and measures.

-regulatory requirements, MCCG, guidance and legislation.
+The Company Secretary provides the required support to the Board in carrying out its duties and stewardship role, providing the necessary advisory role with regard to the Company's Constitution, Board's policies and procedures as well as compliance with all regulatory requirements, MCCG, guidance and legislation.

-The Board has ready and unrestricted access to the advice and services of the Company Secretary, who is considered capable of carrying out the duties to which the post entails.
 The Directors may seek advice from the Company Secretary directly on issues under their respective purview or request further explanation, information or updates on any aspect of the Company's concerns.